 Figure 5.1.2-8: Roaming Architecture for trusted BBF access network using s2c – Local breakout in V-PLMN

-NOTE 12: The reference architecture is applicable when both 3GPP and BBF network belongs to the same VPLMN network operator or to to different network operators.
+NOTE 12: The reference architecture is applicable when both 3GPP and BBF network belongs to the same VPLMN network operator or to different network operators.

 NOTE 13: The two Rx instances in Figure 5.1.2-8 apply to different application functions in the HPLMN and VPLMN.